webpy/webpy.github.com/cookbook/fastcgi-lighttpd.md

 * <code>/path-to/webpy-app</code> found below refers to the path to the directory contains your <code>code.py</code>
 * <code>/path-to/webpy-app/code.py</code> is the full path to your **python file**

-If you are not certain what version yo uare running simply type: <code>lighttpd -v</code> at your console.
+If you are not certain what version you are running simply type: <code>lighttpd -v</code> at your console.

 Note: Earlier version of lighttpd may organize the .conf files differently.
 Yet, the same principles applied to them as well.